devvoh/simpledom/README.md

 ## Usage

-SimpleDom can be considered an facade adapter for the built-in `DOMDocument` and `DOMElement` classes.
+SimpleDom can be considered a facade adapter for the built-in `DOMDocument` and `DOMElement` classes.
 As such, you can use them anywhere you currently use those.

 Creating a new instance is done with an extra step, however: